-- Press (stitch selection key) in the operation panel. - ► The screen containing the various types of stitches appears. - Press ▲, ▼, ◀ and ▶ (arrow keys) until
+- ► The screen containing the various types of stitches appears. - Press ▲, ▼, ◀ and ▶ (arrow keys) until

-- Press OK (OK key). - ▶ The screen for selecting a pocket appears. - Press 4 and b until the pocket containing the pattern that you wish to recall is selected.
+- Press OK (OK key). - ▶ The screen for selecting a pocket appears. - Press and until the pocket containing the pattern that you wish to recall is selected.